thearnica/react-media-match/README.md

 Mobile first react responsive framework made easy.
 The main difference from `react-media` - approach itself.

+Once define all your media queries (2-3-4 usual), and them use them _simultaneously_!
+As long this is that you want - define how application should look like on all resolutions.
+Not one-by-one, as usual.

 react-media-match provides 2 components and one function, and no of them awaits query as a prop,

 ```js